 It is actually three museums, located near Gülhane Park and Topkapı Palace: the Archaeological Museum (in the main building), the Museum of the Ancient Orient, and the Museum of Islamic Art (in the Tiled Kiosk).

 The museum is open to the public from 09:00 to 19:00, closed on Mondays.
 Tickets are 15 TL (around 5 euros).

-The museum has a large collection of Turkish, Hellenistic and Roman artifacts.
+The museum has a large collection of Turkish, Hellenistic, and Roman artifacts.
 The ornate Alexander Sarcophagus, found in the necropolis of Sidon (the third-largest city in Lebanon), once believed to be prepared for Alexander the Great, is among the most famous pieces of ancient art in the museum.
-Other important artifacts include (but not limited to):
+Other important artifacts include (but are not limited to):